stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 |FALSE   |  1181|
 |TRUE    |  2828|

+### EDA Results
-### The survey results indicate a bias towards Western Highly Developed nations with almost 80% of the respondents coming from the US, Canada, and the United Kingdom.
-The vast majority of respondents had an annual income of less than $50k, and of the people who chose to respond, "educator"" was the most frequent survey occupation response (157).
-The nearest competitor to educator as occupation identified themselves as "assistants".
-70% of respondents perceptions of their own propensity to procrastinate or not porcrastinate matched the perceptions of others.
+The survey results indicate a bias towards Western Highly Developed nations with almost 80% of the respondents coming from the US, Canada, and the United Kingdom.
+Of the people who chose to identify an occupation (there were 2644 non-responses for occupation), "educator"" was the most frequent survey occupation response (157).
+The nearest competitor to "educator" as occupation identified themselves as "assistants".
+57% of the respondents were women and 70% of respondents perceptions of their own propensity to procrastinate or not porcrastinate matched the perceptions of others.

 ## Deeper Analysis and Visualization